Skip to content

 Note

-proxy_protocol_allowed_cidrs must be set when PROXY protocol is enabled.
+Set proxy_protocol_allowed_cidrs when PROXY protocol is enabled.

 TLS / Certificate Settings

-Settings for TLS interception and certificate generation.
+These settings control TLS interception and leaf certificate generation.

 Field Type Default Description